hyperledger-archives/grid/docs/source/family_specification.rst

 Addressing
 ----------

-Supply Chain objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``supply_chain``:
+Grid Track and Trace objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``supply_chain``:

 .. code-block:: pycon